torrinworx/Blend_My_NFTs/README.md

 **- DNA** - DNA is a sequence of numbers that determins what Variant from every Attribute to include in a single NFT image.
 This program generates a uniqe DNA sequence for every possible combination of Variants in Attributes.

+**- Batch** - A Batch is a randomly selected subset of NFT DNA.
+It is a smaller portion of the total number of NFTs you want to generate.
+This makes the work load of rendering thousands of images easier to manage, and gives you the option to render on multiple computers and ensures each computer renders seperate images.

 ## How to set up your .Blend file

 In order for Blend_My_NFTs to read your .blend file, you need to structure your scene in a certain way.
 Please follow all naming and collection conventions exactly, otherwise the scripts will not run properly.